Parallelism and Time in Hierarchical Self-Assembly

-Theorem~\ref{thm-hier-partial-order-slow} establishes that hierarchical partial order systems, like their seeded counterparts, cannot assemble a shape of diameter $N$ in less than $\Omega(N)$ time. \opt{submission}{A proof of Theorem~\ref{thm-hier-partial-order-slow} is given in Section~\ref{sec-app-hier-partial-order-slow}.} Intuitively, this is proven by using the fact that an attaching assembly of size $K$, which is able to increase the size of the growing assembly by $K$ tiles in a single step, can have concentration at most $\frac{1}{K}$ by conservation of mass, slowing down its rate of attachment (compared to the rate of a single tile) by factor at least $K$, precisely enough to cancel out the potential speedup over a single tile due to its size.
-This simplistic argument is not quite accurate and must be amortized \opt{normal}{-- using our Conservation of Mass Lemma (Lemma~\ref{lem-conserve-mass}) --} over all assemblies that could extend the growing assembly since the growing assembly may be extended at a single attachment site by more than one assembly, but the more assemblies that could extend it, the less the total concentration of the assemblies that could attach to create the extension.
+This simplistic argument is not quite accurate and must be amortized --- using our Conservation of Mass Lemma (Lemma~\ref{lem-conserve-mass}) --- over all assemblies that could extend the growing assembly.
+The growing assembly may be extended at a single attachment site by more than one assembly.
+However, by Lemma~\ref{lem-conserve-mass}, these assemblies must \emph{collectively} have limited total concentration.
 Intuitively, the property of having a partial order on binding subassemblies ensures that the assembly of each path in the partial order graph proceeds by a series of rate-limiting steps.